IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 Token introspection allows a Resource Server to query this information regardless of whether or not it is carried in the token itself (e.g., as encoded in a JWT token), allowing this method to be used along with or independently of structured token values.

 The Authorization Server may decide to mark a token as active or inactive based on internal policies executed during introspection.
-For example, a token may be marked inactive if it has expired, been revoked, or if the introspection requesting Resource Server is not part of the intended audience of the token.
-Note that the introspection response for inactive tokens do not contain other (privacy/security sensitive) claims, nor do they mention the reason why the token is marked inactive.
+For example, a token may be marked inactive if it has expired, been revoked, or if the introspection-requesting Resource Server is not part of the intended audience of the token.
+Note that the introspection response for inactive tokens does not contain other (privacy/security sensitive) claims, nor does it mention the reason why the token is marked inactive.

 Additionally, token introspection is carried out in the context of a particular Resource Server, allowing the returned authorization claims to be tuned to that authorization context.
 For example, the Authorization Server may limit the list of scopes to those that are deemed relevant for that particular Resource Server.

 ### 3.102.1 Scope

-This transaction shall be used by Resource Servers to request an OAuth2.1 compliant bearer token evaluation from an Authorization Server.
+This transaction shall be used by Resource Servers to request an OAuth2.1-compliant bearer token evaluation from an Authorization Server.

 ### 3.102.2 Actor Roles